_get_object_terms()

 Add Search Engine Title and Description Fields to Categories and Tags

-The %taxonomy% item in the URL above will change depending on the term you are editing.
+item in the URL above will change depending on the term you are editing./**

 * Add additional fields to the taxonomy add view